Welcome!

 Student introductions

-(Names, pronouns, year, favorite programming project or programming language).
+(Names, pronouns, year, favorite programming project).

-This is a small elective, and we want to all get to know eachother!
+This is a small elective, and we want to all get to know each other!

 Correctness exercise